Lolirule/Entity_Information_Extraction/README.md

 ### Prerequisites
 - **Python**: Version 3.8 or higher
 - **API keys**:
-  - A search API key (e.g., SerpAPI or ScraperAPI) to perform web searches.
+  - A search API key (SerpAPI ) to perform web searches.
-  - An LLM API key (e.g., OpenAI GPT API) for parsing and extracting information.
+  - An LLM API key (OpenAI GPT API or ChatGroq) for parsing and extracting information.
+- **Libraries to import**:
+  - I have listed all the required libraries for my application in the requirements.txt file.

 ### Installation
 1. **Clone the Repository**: